ebcrowder/moviedb/README.md

 # moviedb

-Single page application for current rendering movie data from the Movie Database API.
+Single page application for rendering movie data from the Movie Database API.

 ## Deployment